 If you’re not exfoliating, your skin isn’t as healthy as you might think is.
 Basically exfoliation removes a build up of dead skin cells on the skin’s surface.
 To do this you can either use a mechanical type product whereby you use an abrasive scrub or chemically by using products which contain often fruit, lactic or salicylic acids as well as other enzymes which break down the dead skin cells.

-So Why Should You Be Doing It?
+Why Should You Be Doing It?

 Exfoliation removes these dead cells revealing lovely fresh new cells.
 This leaves the skin capable of reaping more benefit from moisturiser, allowing it to penetrate and absorb further.
 Previously blocked by the build up of dead cells.
 I love how my skin almost glows after I’ve exfoliated, and you can’t beat healthy glowy skin to help boost confidence.
 Especially if like me, you love off the shoulder tops during the summer!
 If you’re Self tanning, proper exfoliation is a must.
 If you want to find out more I’ve written about this in My Self Tan Routine post.
 Also the No7 Total Renewal face so go have a read!

 There was a considerable amount of hoo ha recently regarding microbeads (tiny beads of plastic) used in exfoliators and other products such as toothpaste.
-Apparently these beads, when they head off down the plughole post exfoliation (or tooth brushing) have been damaging water supplies, marine life and allegedly the ecological balance of the planet.
+Apparently when microbeads head off down the plughole post exfoliation (or tooth brushing) have been damaging water supplies, marine life and allegedly the ecological balance of the planet.
 Marine species are unable to detect the difference between food and microbeads.
 Sounds a bit crazy doesn’t it!
 In fact the UK government plans to ban microbeads from being used in cosmetic products from this year onwards.
 Be aware though that companies will often try to disguise the use of microbeads by using words such as polyethylene, polypropylene and polymethylmethacrylate instead.
 There is a designated Website if you want to check your product.
 Beat The Microbead This is a fab website and a really useful resource.
 Some brands have promised to phase out microbeads by the end of this year.

 I’m pretty certain I don’t use microbeads as I prefer an exfoliator with the texture of wet sand as for me the results are far better and more of a micro dermabrasion effect.
 A loose liquid with a few particles just doesn’t cut the mustard.
 Choosing the right product for you depends on your personal skin type or any sensitivity issues you may have.

 I’m the queen of exfoliation so I’ve tried out more brands than I care to remember in my time but always, always return to Boots No7.
 This contains Aluminum – oxide – crystals which sweep away dull surface cells.
 It has a paste like consistency.
 It’s not recommended for face, neck or delicate areas but there is a face specific product available which is designed for those delicate areas.
 (Photographed top) Use on wet skin two to three times a week for best results.
 Use plenty of moisturiser after use and an SPF if you’re planning on sunning yourself!
-The same applies the face product it’s very important to use SPF same day as the skin is left a little more vulnerable for a day or so after use.
+The same applies the face product it’s very important to use SPF the same day, as the skin is left a little more vulnerable to sun damage for a day or so after use.

-This 150ml tube lasts me a good while but when it’s getting low I always cut it in half with a pair of scissors so I can use every last drop!
+This 150 ml tube lasts me a good while but when it’s getting low I always cut it in half with a pair of scissors so I can use every last drop!

-which is your favourite exfoliator?
+Which is your favourite exfoliator?